emseers/eelbot-ui/backend/README.md

 To set up:
-1. Set up a virtual environment.
+1. install & resolve dependencies & create the virtual environment using the following command: `poetry install`
+3. To run the DEV version add the environment variable: `DEVEL = 'true'`.

-2. Activate the virtual environment.
+To run the server within the virtual environment:
-3. `pip install -r requirements.txt`

-To run:
-1. `python __main__.py`
+1. `poetry run python __main__.py`